quiz254/rsp_tcp/README.md

  - Version 0.3.4: When -s is used at commandline the server will ignore samplerate settings from the client!!!
  - Version 0.3.5: Lowered gain reduction better default value and added line with remark if people use no upconverter.
  - Version 0.3.6: Set default settings for use without upconverter.
 Tested on HF.
+ - Version 0.3.7: Set compiler to use -Ofast to run faster, seems to give lower CPU-load but I/Q output is the same.

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code